awsdocs/amazon-cloudfront-developer-guide/doc_source/cnames-and-https-procedures.md

 + **Using the CloudFront Console** – The value that you specify for the `--server-certificate-name` parameter in the AWS CLI, for example, `myServerCertificate`, appears in the **SSL Certificate** list in the CloudFront console\.

 + **Using the CloudFront API** – Make note of the alphanumeric string that the AWS CLI returns, for example, `AS1A2M3P4L5E67SIIXR3J`\.
 This is the value that you will specify in the `IAMCertificateId` element\.
 You don't need the IAM ARN, which is also returned by the CLI\.
-For more information about the AWS CLI, see the [AWS Command Line Interface User Guide](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html) and the [AWS Command Line Interface Reference](http://docs.aws.amazon.com/cli/latest/reference/)\.
+For more information about the AWS CLI, see the [AWS Command Line Interface User Guide](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html) and the [AWS CLI Command Reference](http://docs.aws.amazon.com/cli/latest/reference/)\.

 ## Updating Your CloudFront Distribution<a name="cnames-and-https-updating-cloudfront"></a>

-To update settings for your distribution, perform the following procedure:
+To update settings for your distribution, perform the following procedure:<a name="cnames-and-https-updating-cloudfront-procedure"></a>

 **To configure your CloudFront distribution for alternate domain names**